anjanak13/anjanak13/README.md

 ### Hi there 👋

+- 📫 How to reach me: [@anjana_13](https://www.instagram.com/anjana_13/)
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I would wake up at 3 in the morning on a sunday to watch F1

 <!--
 **anjanak13/anjanak13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.